Maximinodotpy/articles/017 - Markdown Inputs/_blog/article.md

+---
-# Markdown Inputs with HTML, CSS and JavaScript
+name: 'Markdown Inputs with HTML, CSS and JavaScript'
-**Learn how to make input and textarea tags that allow and show markdown.**
+description: 'Learn how to make input and textarea tags that allow and show markdown.'
+---

 ## Idea